-The Operating EPS target for 2012 was established by the Compensation Committee after reviewing the Company's 2012 business plan prepared by management and approved by the Co-CEOs.
-The 2012 target of \$3.50 per share equaled the 2012 Operating EPS target in the Company's business plan.
-While identical to the Operating EPS target for 2011, the Compensation Committee considered the continued soft insurance market and lower investment returns expected in 2012 as principal factors in maintaining the target at the same level in effect for 2011.
-The Compensation Committee determined that achieving the 2012 Operating EPS target would require substantial efforts on behalf of the entire organization, including Company senior management, and gave consideration to factors which might impact ongoing earnings, including, but not limited to, competition, market influences, governmental regulation and the Board of Directors' desire to devote resources to other internal corporate objectives, such as acquisitions or start-ups.
+The Operating EPS target for 2013 was established by the Compensation Committee after reviewing the Company's 2013 business plan prepared by management, approved by the Co-CEOs and reviewed with the Board of Directors.
+The 2013 target of \$3.80 per share equaled the 2013 Operating EPS target in the Company's business plan.
+In increasing the Operating EPS target for 2013 by over 8% from the Operating EPS target for 2012, the Compensation Committee considered the higher anticipated earnings in the Company's property and casualty insurance operating results.
+The Compensation Committee determined that achieving the 2013 Operating EPS target would require substantial efforts on behalf of the entire organization, including Company senior management, and gave consideration to factors which might impact ongoing earnings, including, but not limited to, competition, market influences, governmental regulation and the Board of Directors' desire to devote resources to other internal corporate objectives, such as acquisitions or start-ups.

-One hundred percent of the EPS Component (\$650,000) was to be paid if Operating EPS were \$3.50 per share.
-If Operating EPS were above \$3.20 but less than \$3.50 or above \$3.50 but less than \$3.75, the EPS Component of the bonus was to be determined by straight-line interpolation.
-If Operating EPS was \$3.75 or more, 175% of the EPS Component of the bonus was to be paid.
+One hundred percent of the EPS Component (\$650,000) was to be paid if Operating EPS were \$3.80 per share.
+If Operating EPS was above \$3.50 but less than \$3.80 or above \$3.80 but less than \$4.05, the EPS Component of the bonus was to be determined by straight-line interpolation.
+If Operating EPS was \$4.05 or more, 175% of the EPS Component of the bonus was to be paid.

-For 2012, AFG reported Operating EPS of \$3.27.
-As a result, the Compensation Committee authorized the payment of a bonus of \$167,700 (25.8% of the \$650,000 bonus target allocated to the EPS Component) to each Co-CEO under the EPS Component.
+For 2013, AFG reported Operating EPS of \$4.22.
+As a result, the Compensation Committee authorized the payment of a bonus of \$1,137,500 (175% of the \$650,000 bonus target allocated to the EPS Component) to each Co-CEO under the EPS Component.